 Subjects will be asked questions about their medical history, may have a limited physical and their inclusion/exclusion criteria will be verified.
-Discontinuation of any concomitant medications, pretreatment instructions and post treatment instruction will be reviewed with the subject.
+Discontinuation of any concomitant medications, specifically pain killers, may be discussed and post treatment instruction will be reviewed with the subject.
 Subjects will be informed of standard COVID-19 procedures that adhere to federal and state guidelines.